jmcglock/jmcglock/README.md

 - 📧 Email Me: info@jmcglock.com

 ## About Me 🙋‍♂️
 I am a DevOps and Cloud specialist with experience in automating infrastructure/architecture and deployment processes.
-I am always looking to learn and stay up-to-date with the latest trends in my field.

-## Work 💼
-I currently work as a DevOps and Cloud Specialist, helping to design and implement scalable and reliable infrastructure solutions.